DPascalBernard/maven-alfresco-archetypes/branches/experimental/alfresco-lifecycle-aggregator/plugins/alfresco-maven-plugin/README.txt

 What does it do
 ***************

-The mmt-maven-plugin provides the following features:
+The alfresco-maven-plugin provides the following features:

 * Packages an AMP starting from a simple (and configurable) Maven project folder structure
 * Performs AMP to WAR overlay by using the Alfresco Repository ModuleManagementTool and emulating the same process